LPoulitsis/RSA-Implementation/README.md

 # RSA-Implementation
-An implementation of the famous RSA cryptographic algorithm in C++
+A simple implementation of the famous RSA cryptographic algorithm in C++